Adwaith-Shan-Pk/SecDevOpsDigest/posts/blog2.md

 As technology rapidly evolves, DevOps continues to play a critical role in bridging development and operations.
 In 2025, the landscape is shifting with new practices, tools, and cultural approaches that organizations must embrace to stay ahead.
 Here are five key features to look out for in DevOps this year:

 ### 1. **AI-Driven Automation**
-Artificial Intelligence and Machine Learning1 are becoming central to DevOps pipelines.
+Artificial Intelligence and Machine Learning are becoming central to DevOps pipelines.
 From predictive monitoring to automated code reviews, AI is helping teams detect issues earlier, optimize deployments, and reduce human error.
 Expect more intelligent bots and assistants in CI/CD workflows.

 ### 2. **Security by Design (DevSecOps)**
 Security can no longer be an afterthought.
 DevOps in 2025 integrates security at every stage, ensuring compliance, vulnerability scanning, and automated threat detection are part of the pipeline.
 This proactive approach minimizes risks and helps organizations meet stricter global regulations.